kurotu/VRCQuestTools/Website/docs/tutorial/convert-avatar.md

 3. **Convert Avatar for Android** window appears.
 4. Click **Begin Converter Settings** button of the window.
 5. **VQT Avatar Converter Settings** component is added to your avatar and settings appear.

+### Assign Network IDs to PhysBones

+Network ID is an ID which is used to synchronize PhysBones between players.
+Normally, it is automatically assigned by VRChat SDK and you don't need to care about it.
+But the number of PhysBones is different between PC and Android, so Network IDs may be changed and not synchronized correctly.

+In the previous step 5, **VQT Network ID Assigner** component is attached to your avatar, and you can assign Network IDs required for synchronization between PC and Android.
+Upload your avatar for PC platform as usual in this state.

+## Avatar Converter Settings

 Do settings for the following items.